• Skip to main content

 How to finish the steaks in the oven:

-• For perfectly cooked steaks, use the times above as a guide and use an instant-read meat thermometer to check the internal temperature of the meat.
+• For perfectly cooked steaks, use the times above as a guide and an instant-read meat thermometer to check the internal temperature.
 Don't forget that the internal temperature of your beef will increase 3-5 degrees while resting.

-• Finally, remove your steaks from the pan and put on a cutting board or plate.
-Let them rest covered for about 10 minutes to reabsorb the juices.
-Add a few pats of the maple-bourbon butter and tent with foil to keep the heat in.
+• Finally, remove your steaks from the pan and put them on a cutting board or plate.
+Let them rest loosely covered with foil for about 10 minutes to reabsorb the juices.
+Add a few pats of the maple-bourbon butter.

 • Serve immediately and enjoy!